|

 He has worked in orchestras for numerous Broadway shows and was one of the

-first jazz musicians to perform regularly on television as a member of The
+first jazz musicians to perform regularly on television as a member of The Merv Griffin Show band.

-Merv Griffin Show band.
-Powell can be heard on countless
+Powell still can be heard on countless

-recordings with the likes of Count Basic, the Thad Jones-Mel Lewis jazz
+recordings with the likes of Count Basic, the Thad Jones - Mel Lewis jazz

-Orchestral Benny Carter, the Heath Brothers, and Randy Weston, among many,
+Orchestral, Benny Carter, the Heath Brothers, and Randy Weston, among many,

 many, others.........